simgrid/SMPI_CourseWare/000_objectives.md

 License
 </h3>

-This CourseWare is distributed under the CC-BY-SA license, which basically means that you can freely reuse and extend its content, provided that you don't reduce the rights of your readers.
+SMPI CourseWare is distributed under the CC-BY-SA license, which basically means that you can freely reuse and extend its content, provided that you don't reduce the rights of your readers.
 Check the
 <a href="https://creativecommons.org/licenses/by-sa/4.0/">full